 - Geographical Location

 - Age of the Animal

 We are not always sure why, but not all diseases are a threat in every area.
 For instance, rabies in the United States is extremely rare, but for other countries, it is common.
 It is important to know what diseases are common in your area to be better informed on what vaccinations your protection dog puppy might need.
 To find out this information, you should be able to find it at your state’s epidemiologist website or the CDC website.

 2. Age of the Animal

 Age is extremely important when considering vaccinations.
 When a dog reaches maturation, at around 6 months, they begin producing various hormones that help to boost their immune system.
 This is something to consider when thinking about spaying or neutering your protection dog.
-Even at the start of puberty, a dog’s immune system becomes supercharged, which can help in decreasing their susceptibility to a lot of different ailments and diseases.
+Even at the start of puberty, a dog’s immune system becomes supercharged, which can help in decreasing its susceptibility to a lot of different ailments and diseases.

 Just like in humans, having a healthy immune system will be able to fend off disease invaders a lot easier.
 A few ways that an immune system can be compromised is by having too many vaccinations, poor nutrition, or living in an unclean environment.
-If an animal isn’t suffering from any of these factors, they are more than likely to have a strong immune system.
+If an animal isn’t suffering from any of these factors, it is more than likely to have a strong immune system.
 It is a good idea to keep their bodies nourished and detox to make sure that they will be able to fight off enemy invaders.

 4. Exposure of Others